marcelagalvisres/marcelagalvisres.github.io/index.md

 ## Portfolio
-## Data Science
-## Can Machine Learning help reducing costs by better targeting students at risk of dropout?
+## Data Science- Can Machine Learning help reducing costs by better targeting students at risk of dropout?
 - I develop prediction models (Random Forests RF, Gradient Boosting Machines GBM, Logistic Regression LR) of school dropout using student administration data from Colombia.
 - The models **identify correctly between 60% and 80%** of the students who will dropout in the following year, with a **false positive rate between 23% and 32%**
   <img src="images/auc.PNG?raw=true"/>